The Government is clear that everyone in this country should have the security and confidence that comes from having a safe street and a safe home.

 - Education and support programme with sex workers

-Hartlepool – Victoria Ward (Proposal 3) with a focus on Neighbourhood Crime and Anti-Social Behaviour
+Hartlepool – Victoria Ward (Proposal 3) will focus on Neighbourhood Crime and Anti-Social Behaviour

 Total Funding Requested: Up to £333,333

-Hartlepool Council will be awarded up to the full allocation of funding with the outputs including:
+Hartlepool Council will be awarded up to the full allocation of funding with the outputs including the following:

 - Target Hardening packs for properties in the area and the securing of void properties